Skip to content

 set_store("count", lambda c: c + 1)

-See module docstring for full API documentation.
+See the module docstring for the full set of supported calling conventions.

 Create a producer for batch-mutating store state.